-- ♦ Type of deployment: Depth sensors can be deployed in a well or in a tank/reservoir.
-Cormit distinguishes between these two applications in terms of how the depth sensor output is used and displayed. - □ Well: depth sensor is used (in conjunction with water meter) to generate well/aquifer metrics - □ Tank/reservoir: Depth sensor is used to measure depth of water in tank/reservoir. - Sensor Output Multiplier: If your node is connected to a depth sensor - Enter < Depth Sensor Output Multiplier> - □ Depending on whether your depth sensor is deployed in a well or in a tank/reservoir, enter data in one of the two boxes at the bottom of the page. - For node deployed in tank/reservoir: If the depth sensor is used to control the operation of the well pump, select <Enable>.Then enter <Pump On> and <Pump Off> Thresholds.
-When water level in the tank/reservoir drops to the Pump On Threshold level, pump will turn on and will stay on until water rises to Pump Off Threshold level. - For node deployed in well: You have the choice of having depth of water in the tank/reservoir reported as (a) measuring upwards from the sensor level or (b) measuring downward from the surface level (or, for reservoir, some reference level).
+- Type of deployment: Depth sensors can be deployed in a well or in a tank/reservoir.
+Cormit distinguishes between these two applications in terms of how the depth sensor output is used and displayed. - Well: depth sensor is used (in conjunction with water meter) to generate well/aquifer metrics - □ Tank/reservoir: Depth sensor is used to measure depth of water in tank/reservoir. - Sensor Output Multiplier: If your node is connected to a depth sensor - Enter <Depth Sensor Output Multiplier>.
+This is the gallons of water per single pulse.
+For example, if the meter pulses once for each gallon, enter the number 1. - Depending on whether your depth sensor is deployed in a well or in a tank/reservoir, enter data in one of the two boxes at the bottom of the page. - For node deployed in tank/reservoir: - If the depth sensor is used to control the operation of the well pump, select <Enable>.
+If you want to stop the node from operating the well pump, select <Disable>. - Enter <Pump On> and <Pump Off> Thresholds.
+When water level in the tank/reservoir drops to the Pump On Threshold level, pump will turn on and will stay on until water rises to Pump Off Threshold level

+For node deployed in well: You have the choice of having depth of water in the tank/reservoir reported as (a) measuring upwards from the sensor level or (b) measuring downward from the surface level (or, for reservoir, some reference level).
 For (b) you will need to enter the depth of the sensor from the surface.